-As a result of the material weaknesses identified, the Company commenced a remediation plan and completed the following actions during the three months ended March 31, 2013:
+As a result of the material weaknesses identified, the Company commenced a remediation plan, previously reported upon, and completed the following actions during the three months ended June 30, 2013:

-- The Company terminated and replaced the former senior manager and President of UPS. - The consulting firm retained to conduct a full investigation of activities and recommend enhancements to UPS' control systems completed its review, and communicated its findings and recommendations to the Audit Committee and UPS Board of Managers, and subsequently shared with legal counsel, the Company's Board of Directors and executive management. - The Company terminated its internal auditor and hired a Chief Credit and Risk Officer reporting directly to the Board of Directors.
-The new Chief Credit and Risk Officer commenced employment with the Company on April 1, 2013. - As part of the monthly closing process, the Controller at UPS is: - obtaining the month end merchant reserve account merchant balance listing and reviewing for the absence of negative balance positions and verifying that the total of such detail listing maintained by operations is in agreement with the sponsor bank's month end balance; and - ensuring that all cash release transfers of merchant cash reserves amounts in excess of established thresholds have been approved by the Company's Chief Executive Officer. - A member of the corporate accounting team is internally auditing monthly activity in the merchant reserve account to ensure accuracy. - The Credit Committee of UPS was reorganized to appoint new members and to establish a new Credit Committee meeting schedule.
-Risk management meetings are now occurring on a weekly basis.
-In addition, senior Company management attend those meetings as observers. - The Company is in the process of developing a new electronic cash transfer request and approval policy to establish new electronic transfer of funds policy and practices at UPS relating to the funds disbursement cycle. - A revised policy regarding delegation of authority for approving new merchants and boarding new accounts is currently in progress. - Additional live training discussing the Company's Whistle Blower Hotline began and is currently in progress.
+- As part of the monthly closing process, the Controller at UPS is: - obtaining the month end merchant reserve account merchant balance listing and reviewing for the absence of negative balance positions and verifying that the total of such detail listing maintained by operations is in agreement with the sponsor bank's month end balance; and - ensuring that all cash release transfers of merchant cash reserves amounts in excess of established thresholds have been approved by the Company's Chief Executive Officer. - The Company completed the process of developing a new electronic cash transfer request and approval policy to establish new electronic transfer of funds policy and practices at UPS relating to the funds disbursement cycle. - A revised policy regarding delegation of authority for approving new merchants and boarding new accounts has been completed. - Additional live training discussing the Company's Whistle Blower Hotline is currently progressing.